Updated: December 2021

 Once the final image is to your liking, press upload and be proud of your work.

 Learning how to post a video on Facebook with the highest quality may seem like a lot of work, but it pays off.
-In the last year, 71% of Facebook users increased their viewing of videos, and 60% are expected to in the next year.
+By now (December 2021), video accounts for almost 50% of all time spent on Facebook.
 That leaves no shortage of opportunity for your videos to be watched and enjoyed, as long as you do the upfront work of creating the best content that you can.
 The steps outlined will help you do just that!